Supporting Teachers • Promoting Learning

 Földes’ basic point – made some four decades before “The Sounding Symbol” by George Odam re-popularised the phrase “sound before symbol” – is that music is essentially an aural language, and that playing and reading must build on that foundation.

 “Sound Before Symbol”

 In a nutshell “sound before symbol” encourages teachers to ensure that when introducing notation, as with any other aural/written language, the student can “hear in their head” the music they see on the page, in just the same way as you can understand the words of this article without necessarily saying them aloud.
-Music notation is thus not introduced as abstract symbols, but as a visual representation of perceived musical sound.
+Music notation is thus not introduced as abstract symbols or physical instructions, but as a visual representation of perceived musical sound.